AlirezaSheikhiy/hadoop_cluster_install/README.md

 ---

-#### 23. Start all VMs.
+#### 23. Start all VMs and login to them.
 Copy **master** ssh id on all workers.
 Ensure that master is able to login to itself and all workers without password over ssh.

 ```console
 cmd-1 > ssh hduser@192.168.56.50